sophware/mastodon-bookmarklets/README.md

-# mastodon-bookmarklets
+# Mastodon Bookmarklets
-Bookmarklets for Mastodon social network, including one for remote following
+Bookmarklets for use browsing the Mastodon social network, including one for remote following

 ## Remote follow